ABOUT THE JOURNAL

 Individual works of poetry, fiction, and nonfiction have also been designated as

-finalists or notable stories by Best American Essays, Best of the Net,
+finalists or notable/distinguished stories by Best American Short Stories, Best

 All work published in the Apple Valley Review during a given calendar year is